krngrvr09/MouseDroid/README.md

 # MouseDroid
 Control the mouse pointer and keyboard with your android, wirelessly.

-This project uses a UDP server and client to communicate pointer positions and keyboard keystrokes.
+This project uses a UDP server and client to communicate pointer coordinates and keyboard keystrokes.

 Install the dependencies first.